International Resume CV for Students: 18 Tips

 Every year, America’s leading universities attract thousands of international students.
 They come to receive a world-class education, and some of them stay to make it in the United States.
 If you’re one of those students, note that in addition to excellent high school grades and your ambitions you’ll need to make some preparations as well.
 In particular, you’ll need an up-to-date American resume that is required both as a part of university program application and to apply for local jobs.

 However, you’ll want to make sure that your resume adheres to the North American standards of resume writing.
 And these standards might be different from those in your home country.
-Today, our creative resume writers share the resume tips with students looking to create their first resume.
+Today, our creative resume writers share resume tips for job seekers looking to create their first resume.

-Our writers can create you a resume that will secure you a competitive advantage over your peers.
+Our professional resume writing service can create you a resume that will secure you a competitive advantage over your peers.
 A talented resume creator of Resumeperk.com can write you the US resume that will highlight your strengths, ambitions and academic successes.

 As a rule, one page is enough for a student resume.
 The US universities and employers don’t feel like receiving long and unnecessarily detailed resumes.
 If you are an experienced manager looking to obtain the MBA, you can extend the resume to two pages.
 Longer won’t be accepted by the admissions committees.